 A few Australian financial service firms or companies raising new equity capital may decide to offer new shares to investors who are classified as sophisticated or professional only, but not offer shares to investors who are classified as experienced.
 This is most probably due to those groups being overcautious, which is understandable because the financial services industry is highly regulated.
 You could find that a full service financial adviser may not give you investment advice in relation to a Private Placement offer, because they will consider that you can determine what investments best suit your own particular needs and objectives.

 Titan Securities is an Australian owned and operated financial services company.
-We have been operating for over twelve years backed by twenty-one years experience dealing in Private Placements, Initial Public Offerings, retail investment advice and other relevant financial services.
+We have been operating for over sixteen years backed by twenty-five years experience dealing in Private Placements, Initial Public Offerings, retail investment advice and other relevant financial services.
 If you wish to potentially access new Private Placement offers, please visit: www.titansecurities.net/marketplace and register your details.
 We are more than just a subscription and notification website, we offer a personalised service and are always available to have a friendly chat with our clients and new potential clients.

 Matthew Corica is a full-time private trader and Adviser at licensed research and investment firm Titan Securities Pty Ltd | AFSL: 307040.